Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 - Total typical cost: $1,300–$4,000

-Most EVs consume between 14–20 kWh per 100km driven.
-The average Perth household drives about 40 km per day, requiring approximately 6–8 kWh of charging.
+Most EVs use between 14–20 kWh per 100km driven.
+The average Perth household drives about 40 km per day, which needs roughly 6–8 kWh of charging.

 Monthly charging for a typical commuter: